 The Average Number of Days Fluctuates With the Market

-In July 2016, the average number of days that a home was on a Multiple Listing Service was 36.
-This timeline was down significantly from 69 days in July 2012.
+In 2020, the average number of days that a home was on the market was 25.
+This timeline was down from 30 days in 2019, according to Zillo.

 Your Realtor® Should Have an Idea for Average Sales Time